donotfuckme/kryonet/README.md

 KryoNet always uses a TCP port.
 This allows the framework to easily perform reliable communication and have a stateful connection.
 KryoNet can optionally use a UDP port in addition to the TCP one.
 While both ports can be used simultaneously, it is not recommended to send an huge amount of data on both at the same time because the two protocols can [affect each other](http://www.isoc.org/INET97/proceedings/F3/F3_1.HTM).

-**TCP** is reliable, meaning objects sent are sure to arrive at their destination eventually. **UDP** is faster but unreliable, meaning an object sent may never be delivered.
-Because it is faster, UDP is typically used when many updates are being sent and it doesn't matter if one update is missed.
+**TCP** is reliable, meaning objects sent are sure to arrive at their destination eventually. **UDP** is faster, but unreliable, meaning an object sent may never be delivered.
+Because it is faster, UDP is typically used, when many updates are being sent and it does not matter if one update is missed.

 Note that KryoNet does not currently implement any extra features for UDP, such as reliability or flow control.
 It is left to the application to make proper use of the UDP connection.
 See [here](https://github.com/crykn/quakemonkey) for an example of a delta-snapshot-protocol.